awslabs/amazon-ecr-credential-helper/README.md

 ```

 If you already have Docker environment, just clone this repository anywhere
-and run `make docker`.
+and run `make build-in-docker`.
 This command builds the binary with Go inside the Docker
 container and output it to local directory.

 With `TARGET_GOOS` environment variable, you can also cross compile the binary.